example42/example42.github.io/_posts/2020-05-21-managing-extra-repositories-with-tiny-puppet.md

 ---
 layout: blog
-title: Puppet Tip 117 - Managing extra repositories Tiny Puppet
+title: Puppet Tip 117 - Managing extra repositories with Tiny Puppet
 ---

 I've written recently a [post about Tiny Puppet](https://www.example42.com/2020/04/20/five-years-of-tiny-puppet/){:target="_blank"}, which is a recommended reading if you want to understand some of its internals.